Zero-COVID: Quarantine for travelers

-In order to prevent reintroduction of the virus into zero-COVID regions after initial containment has been achieved, quarantine for incoming travelers is commonly used.
-As each infected traveler could seed a new outbreak, the goal of travel quarantine is to intercept as large a percentage of infected travelers as possible.
+In order to prevent reintroduction of the virus into zero-COVID regions after initial containment had been achieved, quarantine for incoming travelers was commonly used.
+As each infected traveler could seed a new outbreak, the goal of travel quarantine was to intercept the largest possible percentage of infected travelers.

-International flights to China are heavily restricted, and incoming travelers are required to undergo PCR testing and quarantine in designated hotels and facilities.
-In order to facilitate quarantine for travelers, China has constructed specialized facilities at its busiest ports of entry, including Guangzhou and Xiamen.
-New Zealand and Australia have also established managed isolation and quarantine facilities for incoming travelers.
+International flights to China were heavily restricted, and incoming travelers were required to undergo PCR testing and quarantine in designated hotels and facilities.
+In order to facilitate quarantine for travelers, China constructed specialized facilities at its busiest ports of entry, including Guangzhou and Xiamen.
+New Zealand and Australia also established managed isolation and quarantine facilities for incoming travelers.

 Through November 2020, border quarantine measures prevented nearly 4,000 infected international travelers from entering the wider community within China.
-Each month, hundreds of travelers who test negative before flying to China subsequently test positive while undergoing quarantine after arrival.
+Each month, hundreds of travelers who tested negative before flying to China subsequently tested positive while undergoing quarantine after arrival.

 Contact tracing, quarantine, and isolation

-Contact-tracing involves identifying people who have been exposed to (or "came into close contact with") an infected person.
-Public health workers then attempt to locate all of those exposed persons, and quarantine them until they either are unlikely to be infectious or receive several negative tests.
-This is in addition to isolating the known infected person.
-Various studies have argued that early detection and isolation of infected people is the single most effective measure for preventing transmission of SARS-CoV-2.
-"Quarantine" refers to the separation of exposed persons who could possibly be infected from the rest of society, while "isolation" refers to the separation of persons who are known to be infected.
+Contact tracing involved identifying people who have been exposed to (or "came into close contact with") an infected person.
+Public health workers then isolated the known infected person and attempted to locate all of those exposed persons, and quarantine them until they either were unlikely to be infectious or received several negative tests.
+Various studies argued that early detection and isolation of infected people was the single most effective measure for preventing transmission of SARS-CoV-2.
+"Quarantine" referred to the separation of exposed persons who could have possibly been infected from the rest of society, while "isolation" referred to the separation of persons who were known to be infected.

-In China, when an infected person is identified, all close contacts are required to undergo a 14-day quarantine with multiple rounds of PCR testing.
-In order to minimize the risk that these close contacts pose for outbreak containment, China has implemented quarantine in centralized facilities for those deemed to be at the highest-risk of infection.
+In China, when an infected person was identified, all close contacts were required to undergo a 14-day quarantine alongside multiple rounds of PCR testing.
+In order to minimize the risk that these close contacts posed for outbreak containment, China implemented quarantine in centralized facilities for those deemed to be at the highest-risk of infection.
 Secondary close contacts (contacts of close contacts) are sometimes required to quarantine at home.

-The widespread use of smartphones has enabled more rapid "digital" contact tracing.
-In China, "health code" applications are used to facilitate the identification of close contacts, via analysis of Bluetooth logs which show proximity between devices.
-Taiwan has also made use of digital contact tracing, notably to locate close contacts of passengers who disembarked from the Diamond Princess cruise ship, the site of an early outbreak in February 2020.
+The widespread use of smartphones enabled more rapid "digital" contact tracing.
+In China, "health code" applications were used to facilitate the identification of close contacts, via analysis of Bluetooth logs which show proximity between devices.
+Taiwan also made use of digital contact tracing, notably to locate close contacts of passengers who disembarked from the Diamond Princess cruise ship, the site of an early outbreak in February 2020.

 Routine testing of key populations

-In China, routine PCR testing is carried out on all patients who present with fever or respiratory symptoms.
-In addition, various categories of workers, such as medical staff and workers who handle imported goods, are regularly tested.
+In China, routine PCR testing was carried out on all patients who present with fever or respiratory symptoms.
+In addition, various categories of workers, such as medical staff and workers who handle imported goods, were regularly tested.

-In China, routine testing of key populations has identified index patients in a number of outbreaks, including outbreaks in Beijing, Shanghai, Dalian, Qingdao, and Manchuria.
-In some cases, index patients have been discovered while asymptomatic, limiting the amount of onward transmission into the community.
+In China, routine testing of key populations identified index patients in a number of outbreaks, including outbreaks in Beijing, Shanghai, Dalian, Qingdao, and Manchuria.
+In some cases, index patients had been discovered while asymptomatic, limiting the amount of onward transmission into the community.